LOFAR Data Archive

 Important: If you use wget with option '-c', please note the following: wget does not check the contents of an existing file, so when restarting wget with option '-c' (continue) to retrieve the failed files, it will append the later data chunk to the existing file that contains the error message (and not the first section of you data).
 Make sure to delete the existing error files (should be obvious by the small file size) before calling 'wget -ci' again, to avoid corrupted data.
 If you already ended up with a corrupted file, you have to delete that and re-retrieve the whole file.

 Check if the files are much smaller than you expect.
 Something might have gone wrong with the transfer.
 Please check the beginning of your files, e.g. with the linux 'head' or 'less' commands.
 If there is an error message, please refer to the question above.
-Otherwise, please try to re-retrieve an affected file.
+Otherwise, please try to re-retrieve the affected file(s).
 If this does not help, please contact the ASTRON SDC helpdesk.

 This usually means the storage backend system is overloaded and you should try again in a few hours.